 Amos White is an awarded American haiku poet and author, producer and activist, recognized for his vivid literary imagery and breathless poetic interpretations.
 Amos is published in several national and international reviews and anthologies.
 He is Founder and Host of the Heart of the Muse creative’s salon, Executive Producer and Host of Beyond Words: Jazz+Poetry show; Producer of the Oakland Haiku and Poetry Festival; President of Bay Area Generations literary reading series.

 Member and book publicist Cristina Deptula interviewed him for the California Writers Club.

-Meet Amos this Sunday, when he is our featured guest for our April monthly meeting at Preservation Park.
+Meet Amos this Sunday, when he is our Keynote Speaker for our April monthly meeting at Preservation Park.

 CD: Out of all possible forms of poetry, what drew you to haiku?